adalton/apue3/Chapter11/Readme.md

    threads, all `N` will search the queue for work when we add a job for one of them.
 We could resolve this by having a queue per thread, or by not assigning work to specific threads.

+   Note that I didn't add the various `destory` function calls; they seemed not contribute to the spirit of this question (and I was lazy).

 4. Which sequence of steps is correct?
    1. Lock a mutex (`pthread_mutex_lock`).